Skip to content

 Treatments/Preventions:

-• correcting gait cycle with supportive shoes and orthotics
+correcting gait cycle with supportive shoes and orthoticsfoot exercises and massagingfrequent exercise and movement

 Autonomic Neuropathy